 - Help provide schools with materials and supplies

-- Coordinate and assist with school functions and classroom procedures
+- Coordinate and assist with district or school functions and classroom procedures

 - Check on and aid schools with corrective actions and improvement plans

 - Help with Natchitoches Parish community meetings